v4ish/DVResolve-RPC/README.md

 - Definetly Lightweight
 - Supported os: Windows
-- Runs on x86, x64 architecture
+- Runs on all architecture

 ## Screenshots